Extended Project Qualification - EPQ

 What might an EPQ project look like?

 An EPQ project can take many forms.
 The requirements are that it must be a critically informed piece of research.
-This could culminate in any of the following outcomes:
+Some examples of possible outcomes are listed below:

 - Design – a toy/vehicle/website/stage set/blueprint of an invention